Pendo720/N.J-Matata/index.md

 components of AI, the ability to aggregate data on the basis of a given trait of the data(feature) has proven to be an effective means for acquiring insights into the data. k-Means algorithm is one of the unsupervised ML algorithms for grouping(clustering) data by means of some intrinsic traits in the data.
+> Todo:
+> - describe application(line-based robot) automation
+> - explain how this can be applied in real life (example)